Bluebeard: Plot

 In one version of the story, Bluebeard is a wealthy and powerful nobleman who has been married six times to beautiful women who have all mysteriously vanished.
 When he visits his neighbor and asks to marry one of his daughters, they are terrified.
 After hosting a wonderful banquet, the youngest decides to be his wife and goes to live with him in his rich and luxurious palace in the countryside, away from her family.

 Bluebeard announces that he must leave for the country and gives the palace keys to his wife.
 She is able to open any room with them, each of which contain some of his riches, except for an underground chamber that he strictly forbids her to enter lest she suffer his wrath.
-He then goes away, leaves the palace, and the keys in her hands.
+He then goes away, leaving the palace and the keys in her hands.
 She invites her sister, Anne, and her friends and cousins over for a party.
 However, she is eventually overcome with the desire to see what the secret room holds, and she sneaks away from the party and ventures into it.

 She immediately discovers that the room is flooded with blood and the murdered corpses of Bluebeard's previous six wives hanging on hooks from the walls.
 Horrified, she drops the key in the blood and flees the room.
-She tries to wipe the blood stain off the key, but the key is magic and the stain can't be removed from it.
+She tries to wipe the blood stain off the key, but the key is magic and the stain cannot be removed from it.

 Bluebeard unexpectedly returns and finds the bloody key.
 In a blind rage, he threatens to kill his wife on the spot, but she asks for one last prayer with Anne.
-Then, as Bluebeard is about to deliver the fatal blow, Anne and the wife's brothers arrive and kill him.
-The wife inherits his fortune and castle, and has his six dead wives buried.
-She uses the fortune to have her siblings married then remarries herself, finally moving on from her horrible experience with Bluebeard.
+Then, as Bluebeard is about to deliver the fatal blow, Anne and her brothers arrive and kill him.
+The wife inherits his fortune and castle, and has his six dead wives laid to rest.
+She uses the fortune to have her siblings married then remarries herself, finally moving on from the horror of her time with Bluebeard.